revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 __Alignment__: Multiple sequence alignment.

-__timetree__: Phylogeny with branch lengths measured in units of time.
+__Timetree__: Phylogeny with branch lengths measured in units of time.
 If the leaves have been sampled at the same time, for example, at the present, a time-tree is ultrametric.

 __Branch-length tree__: Phylogeny with branch lengths measured in expected numbers of substitutions.
 Usually, branch-length trees are obtained from a phylogenetic analysis of an alignment.

 __Calibration__: Absolute node calibration; an estimate of the age of a node of a timetree.
 This is usually associated with a prior describing the uncertainty associated to this node age.

 __Constraint__: Relative node order constraint, which specifies the relative order in time of two nodes of a tree (e.g. node A is older than node B).

 Getting Started
 ------------------